FRANCIS-gi/Ticketing-System/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-### Contact

-For any questions or support, please contact the project maintainers at support@example.com.

 Thank you for using the Ticketing System for SDLC and Bug Reporting!
 We hope this system enhances your development workflow and improves collaboration within your team.